RISE Undergraduate Program

 Applications are collected continuously and will be reviewed approximately 6 weeks prior to the spring, summer and fall semesters.
 In addition, applications on hand will be considered when openings become available.

-Do you want a PhD but aren't eligible for RISE?
+Do you want a PhD but aren't eligible for RISE UG?

-We are pleased to offer the RISE-2 program.
+We are pleased to offer the UTSA MARC-2 Program.